 right here in Massachusetts and New Hampshire.
 Our staff, community partners, volunteers, and public policy advocates have worked tirelessly to support the 156,000 individuals living with this disease across our two states.

-This year, our generous supporters helped us raise over $14 million to continue to fund research and care and support programs in local communities across our two states.
-Our advocacy efforts resulted in increased COVID-19 transparency, reporting and support for health care workers in all nursing homes, assisted living residences and senior housing both here in Massachusetts and New Hampshire and in states across the nation.
+This year, our generous supporters helped us raise more than $13 million to continue funding research and care and support programs in local communities across our two states.
+Our advocacy efforts resulted in increased federal funding for research and improved quality of care in both nursing homes and community settings.

 We continue to expand our diversity and inclusion efforts, reaching into new communities and strengthening our volunteer base, while expanding our awareness activities into underserved communities to reach high-risk populations.
 We are forging new partnerships with community leaders and grassroots organizations, with a focus on six key areas of opportunity: Boston, Springfield, Worcester, Brockton, New Bedford and Manchester, NH.

-And finally, we have over $14 million in active funding awarded to local researchers through our International Research Grants Program, ensuring that we will continue to have an impact on the quest for an effective treatment and cure for this devastating disease.
+We have over $19 million in active funding awarded to local researchers through our International Research Grants Program, ensuring that we will continue to have an impact on the quest for an effective treatment for this devastating disease.